KKKlaus/Web-Developer/README.md

 ## Some Thoughts
 * As a web rookie at first, I think I have learned lots of knowledge from this class and asking question with the professor Brett Ritter.
 Right now I have known many web skills.
 Thank you so much!
-* BTW, Thought I have talked with professor and listed some reasons.
+* BTW, Though I have talked with professor and listed some reasons.
 I want to say it again :) Hope professor can put me under TA consideration.